mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 {{"demo": "DevTools.js"}}

+Doing this whenever trying to customize a component saves you a lot of time!
+The styles injected into the DOM by MUI rely on class names that [follow a simple pattern](/styles/advanced/#class-names):
+`[hash]-Mui[Component name]-[name of the slot]`.

+> ⚠️ These class names can't be used as CSS selectors because they are unstable,
+> however, MUI applies global class names using a consistent convention: `Mui[Component name]-[name of the slot]`.

 ### Overriding styles with class names

-If you would like to override the styles of the components using classes, you can use the `className` prop available on each component.
-For overriding the styles of the different parts inside the component, you can use the global classes available for each slot, as described in the previous section.
+If you want to override the styles of the components using classes, you can use the `className` prop available on each component.
+To override the styles of different parts inside the component, you can use the global classes available for each slot, as described in the previous section.

-You can find examples of this using different styles libraries in the [Styles library interoperability](/guides/interoperability/) guide.
+You can find examples of this using different styles libraries in the [styles library interoperability](/guides/interoperability/) guide.

 ### State classes